pokeyjess/Twitterclone/README.md

 In keeping with the theme of "clones," I drew inspiration for the style of this project from Star Wars: Attack of the Clones (no longer the second-worst movie in the franchise!).
 Colors were designed to match the palette found here: https://www.vox.com/culture/2015/12/17/10322514/star-wars-colors.

+Clip-art used in the screenshots was courtesy of: "Star Wars by Clipart.info, licensed under CC BY 4.0"

 ## Support

 Any comments regarding problems with this application, or general feedback, can be directed to: pokeyjess72@gmail.com